matthew-e-brown/chat-app/README.md

 (Computer Networking) at Trent University.
 It has been split off from my main COIS-4310H repository so that I can have it public and show it off.

+The code in here is not perfect. **There are memory leaks.** When you're reading through it, keep in mind that it was done for class, and that the purpose of that class was to learn how networking (HTTP, TCP, UDP, sockets, etc.) works&mdash;becoming a C-master was not the focus, and this class was only the second time I had used C.

-When you're reading through it, keep in mind that it was done for a class in order to learn the basics of computer networking; I won't be making updates for correctness or bug fixes because this is meant to show my schoolwork.
+I won't be making updates for correctness or bug fixes because this is meant to show my schoolwork.
 If I do ever make any updates, they'll be in another branch.

 ## Introduction